Acupuncture In A Nutshell

 Health is an inner resiliency that allows you to meet the demands of life.
 When in a state of health, it helps you thrive in the face of environmental, physical, emotional and mental stress.

 When Qi is balanced and flowing freely, the body’s natural self-healing abilities are activated, enabling internal stability and harmony to occur.
 The body will flourish, and stable health and well-being are achievable.

-“To live is to have Qi in every part of your body, to die is to be a body without Qi.
+“To live, one needs to have Qi in every part of their body, to die is to be a body without Qi.
 To stay healthy, the proper balance of Qi must be a balance; neither too much nor too little.”

 – A classic text, Nan-Ching, 5th century B.C.

-“Meridians not only feed vital energies to their related organs, but they also reflect any pathological disturbance in those organs, thus providing a convenient and highly accurate tool for diagnosis as well as therapy.”
+“Meridians not only feed vital energies to their related organs, but also reflect any pathological disturbance in those organs.
+Thus providing a convenient and highly accurate tool for diagnosis as well as therapy.”

 –Daniel Reid, Guarding the Three Treasures